Taffey Bakery

 Step 4 - Add in cocoa powder.
 Whisk in the cocoa powder until well combined.

 Step 5 - Add in dry ingredients.
 Mix in the flour, baking powder, cornstarch, and salt until no dry streaks are showing.
-Mix in chocolate chips.
+Then mix in the chocolate chips.

 Step 6 - Pour and bake.
 Transfer the batter into the prepared 8x8 pan and spread evenly.
 Top with extra chocolate chips.
 Bake the brownies for 45-55 minutes or until a toothpick inserted into the batter (not chocolate chip) is fudgy and not batter-like.